angular/angular/aio/content/guide/workspace-config.md

 ## Generation schematics

 Angular generation [schematics](guide/glossary#schematic) are instructions for modifying a project by adding files or modifying existing files.
-Individual schematics for the default Angular CLI `ng generate` sub-commands are collected in the package `@angular`.
+Individual schematics for the default Angular CLI `ng generate` sub-commands are collected in the package `@schematics/angular`.
 Specify the schematic name for a subcommand in the format `schematic-package:schematic-name`;
-for example, the schematic for generating a component is `@angular:component`.
+for example, the schematic for generating a component is `@schematics/angular:component`.

 The JSON schemas for the default schematics used by the CLI to generate projects and parts of projects are collected in the package [`@schematics/angular`](https://github.com/angular/angular-cli/blob/master/packages/schematics/angular/application/schema.json).
 The schema describes the options available to the CLI for each of the `ng generate` sub-commands, as shown in the `--help` output.